Back to Research

 Diaspora Bonds

-Bangladesh has never issued a diaspora bond, despite successful models in India ($5.5B through India Development Bonds and Resurgent India Bonds), Israel, and Ethiopia.
-The Wage Earners' Development Bond (WEDB) exists but has limited uptake due to unfavorable terms relative to informal investment channels and real estate.
-A properly structured BDT or USD-denominated diaspora bond offering 7-8% returns could mobilize $2-3 billion in diaspora savings, channeling remittances toward infrastructure investment rather than consumption alone.
+Bangladesh has never issued a properly structured diaspora bond, despite successful precedents in India ($5.5 billion through the India Development Bond and Resurgent India Bond), Israel, and Ethiopia.
+The Wage Earners' Development Bond (WEDB) exists but has limited uptake due to terms that compare unfavorably with informal real estate investment and kerb-rate foreign currency returns.
+A USD or BDT denominated diaspora bond offering 7-8 percent returns and simplified subscription through mobile banking could mobilize $2-3 billion in diaspora savings for infrastructure investment.
+The BNP administration has signaled openness to diaspora-specific financial instruments as part of its broader expatriate welfare agenda, though no specific bond program has been gazetted as of May 2026.

-Return Migration & Brain Gain
+Return Migration and Brain Gain

-Untapped potential: If Bangladesh could mobilize even 10% of estimated diaspora savings ($5-8B) through bonds, investment windows, and dual citizenship incentives, it would generate $500M-800M annually in productive domestic investment, complementing remittance flows that currently fund primarily consumption and real estate.
+Untapped potential: If Bangladesh could mobilize even 10 percent of estimated diaspora savings ($5-8 billion) through bonds, investment windows, and dual citizenship incentives, it would generate $500 million to $800 million annually in productive domestic investment, complementing remittance flows that currently fund primarily consumption and real estate.
+The BNP's 100-day agenda shows rhetorical commitment but no binding statutory instrument yet; the key test is whether the Probashi Card and bond proposals move from gazette to operationalization by end of 2026.

 Policy Implications